Published:

 How MEMS speakers can improve the audio module of smart eyewear and audio glasses

-As the market of audio-enabled eyewear is rising rapidly, distinct product categories can be observed, such as:
+As the market of audio-enabled eyewear is growing rapidly, distinct product categories can be observed, such as:

 - Audio glasses (glasses with wireless audio technology)